 Sophomore Mason Greene was one of two Bruins to card an under-par round at the Wyoming Cowboy Classic as UCLA men’s golf finished in 17th place at the tournament.
 (Jeremy Chen/Daily Bruin)

 In the high temperatures of the Grand Canyon State, the Bruins could not keep pace.

 UCLA men’s golf finished in 17th place in the 23-team field at the Wyoming Cowboy Classic in Chandler, Arizona.

-The Bruins were seventh-best once again.
+The Bruins are on the road once again.

 searching for more articles...